Major programs

 ERC Synergy Grant

-- Daniele Di Pietro (Institut Montpelliérain Alexander Grothendieck) with the NEMESIS project, which aims to understand how to overcome current technological barriers in numerical simulations of complex physical problems.
+- Daniele Di Pietro (Alexander Grothendieck Institute in Montpellier) with the NEMESIS project, which aims to understand how to overcome current technological barriers in numerical simulations of complex physical problems.

 Past ERCs

-- Sara Cavaliere (Charles Gerhardt Institute in Montpellier) with the SPINAM project, which focuses on electrochemical devices for converting and storing hydrogen energy.
+- Sara Cavaliere (Charles Gerhardt Institute in Montpellier) and the SPINAM project, which focuses on electrochemical devices for hydrogen energy conversion and storage.

-In order to pursue its strategy of supporting the scientific communities that give the site its unique identity, the I-SITE Excellence Program (PEI) certified five new key initiatives in April 2024.
-Three of these are internationally oriented and funded by the UM2030 project of the France 2030 program – IDéES "Integration and Development of Idex and I-SITE" project, while the other two, funded directly by the PEI, aim to bring together communities from different research structures in Montpellier around interdisciplinary themes in order to give them greater visibility.
+As part of its ongoing strategy to support the scientific communities that define the site’s unique identity, the I-SITE Program of Excellence (PEI) designated five new key initiatives in April 2024.
+Three of these initiatives have an international focus and are funded by the UM2030 project under the France 2030 program – IDéES “Integration and Development of Idex and I-SITE,” while the other two, funded directly by the PEI, aim to bring together communities from various Montpellier research institutions around interdisciplinary themes to give them greater visibility.

 - Foods: Nutrition and Food Systems